Learn more about OpManager's features & functions

 Repetitive but crucial tasks, like checking for free drive space and clearing logs to make space, can be easily automated using OpManager's Workflow feature.
 To automatically check for free space in the drive, simply use the Check Drive Free Space option available in Workflow actions.
 Clearing logs to make space on the disk isn't always feasible, so OpManager provides other Workflow actions like Compress file, Compress Folder, Get File Size, List Files, Check Folder Exists, Move Folder, etc. Such Workflows can be scheduled to be triggered periodically, or be manually triggered by the IT admin.

-With OpManager, IT admins can create performance baselines and receive threshold violation alerts through SMS, email, push notifications, or web alarms when a threshold is violated.
+With OpManager, an efficient hard drive monitor as well as disk space monitor, IT admins can create performance baselines and receive threshold violation alerts through SMS, email, push notifications, or web alarms when a threshold is violated.
 They can also resolve issues by severity, and set up alarm-escalation rules for IT managers to be notified if an issue is not addressed within a specific time frame.
 Such a robust notification mechanism enables proactive disk space monitoring.

 OpManager provides forecast reports for the usage of CPU, memory, and disk for all devices in your network, calculated based on past utilization patterns.
 Storage reports for all devices and their disks are also available in detail.
 Additionally, for all disk space performance metrics, reports can be generated instantly, or scheduled to be generated as preferred in PDF or HTML formats.